till-s/mecatica-usb/README.md

 USB Function Implementations
 </h2></summary>

+### Generic FIFO Interface

+All the CDC functions use internal FIFOs; ACM and ECM are based on `Usb2FifoEp.vhd` which is a generic FIFO which can be used to implement other endpoints as well.
+The internal implementaton of NCM is different but it offers the same FIFO interface ports as the other CDC functions.

+This FIFO interface is less complex than the endpoint interface to the `Usb2Core`.

+The interface uses

+ - a data port including a `LAST` flag which is asserted during the last transfer of a frame (only applicable if the function uses frames such as ethernet).
+ - read- (`OUT` direction) or write-enable (`IN`) control signals.
+ - empty (`OUT` direction) or full (`IN`) handshake signals.

+In `OUT` direction data (and `LAST`) are ready and valid as soon as `empty` is deasserted.
+Data are consumed by asserting `read-enable`.

+In `IN` direction data octets (and `LAST`) are written while write-enable is asserted and `full` is deasserted.

 ### CDC ACM Function

+To the host the ACM function presents itself as a standard CDC-ACM device.
+Optionally, (if enabled in the descriptors) the "line-break" and/or "line-state" features are supported (ports are available to connect the respective signals).

+The ACM function uses *unframed* data.
+The `LAST` marker is not supported/used.
+Data are sent (`IN` direction) as soon as the fifo is empty or the maximum packet size is reached.
+If data are sourced slower than they can be sent on the USB this may result in poor efficiency and many small packets.
+In order to mitigate this effect the function offers two ports (which work similar to the termios VTIME/VMIN feature):

+ - fifoMinFillInp: data are accumulated in the `IN` fifo until this threshold is reached before a USB packet is formed.
+ - fifoTimeFillInp: every time a data item is written to the FIFO a timer is reset.
+If the timer (which is clocked at the 60MHz ULPI clock rate) reaches the `fifoTimeFillInp` timeout data are sent on the USB even if the `fifoMinFilInp` threshold has not been reached yet.
+A timeout of all-ones results in an infinite timeout.

+Thus, data can be accumulated in the FIFO until either the threshold is reached or the timeout expires - which ever happens first.

+The FIFO depth can be configured by means of generics.

+While this function is supported on the host side natively by most operating systems it should be noted that the native drivers probably are not very efficient (a typical terminal application is not optimized for high throughput).
+However, as demonstrated by the examples: it is quite straigntforward to overcome this limitation, e.g., by using libusb to access the function.

 ### CDC ECM Function

+The ECM function offers the same FIFO interface as the ACM.
+Because ethernet data are always framed (using the `LAST` flag) the min-fill threshold and -timer are not used.

+The MAC address of the function is defined in the descriptors.
+The example application shows how the MAC address could be patched with a unique address (to be read, e.g., from an EEPROM).

+ECM is quite simple and offers offers ethernet connectivity to the firmware downstream of the function (note, however, that Mecatica does not include a network stack).

+The depth of the internal fifo buffer is configurable by means of generics.

+The ECM function has a `carrier` input port which should be used to indicate that the user is ready for handling network traffic (this will signal to the host side that the ethernet interface is "running").

 ### CDC NCM Function

+The NCM function is very similar to ECM from the firmware perspective.
+It does use more FPGA resources due to its higher complexity.
+Unfortunately, windows does not natively support ECM so that you may want to use NCM if interfacing to windows is a requirement.

+The NCM has a few features (such as NTB sizes and other parameters which may help increasing efficiency) that can be tuned with generics.

+The NCM function optionally (if enabled in the descriptors) supports the `SET_NET_ADDRESS` request - however, linux currently does not.

+Like ECM the NCM function also supports a `carrier` input port.

 ### BADD-Speaker Function

+This function supports the BADD (UAC3) speaker profile.
+However, since only linux supports UAC3 at this point one can also create UAC2 descriptors that are compatible with this function (and the python tool supports this).

+This function mainly serves as an example and test of an isochronous endpoint including feedback functionality.

 </details>